metrorailings/OwlBlog/content/posts/week-2-insights.md

 Seattle is a team jacked with testosterone.

 Russell Wilson has been absolutely money on his deep passing.
 No other quarterback in the league compares except for maybe Patrick Mahomes.
+His throws are so good that New England's best man coverage corners are getting exposed.